In this article

 • Client-related expenses

-Once you've covered all the business expenses that your company will cater for, you must outline how these expenses, once filed, will be approved.
-Make sure you identify all of the individuals involved in the approval process (approval hierarchy), from the employee who incurred the expense moving up to higher levels of management.
+Once you've covered all your allowable business expenditures, outline your expense reporting and approval process.
+Make sure you identify all the individuals involved in the approval process as well as your approval hierarchy, from the employee who incurred the expense through higher levels of management and all the way up to the CFO.

-Your expense policy should also cover all the expenses your business will not reimburse your employees for.
-This section should have an exhaustive list so that there's no misunderstanding as to what’s allowable.
-If possible, ensure you clearly define each and provide examples.
-You can include things like:
+Your expense policy should also cover all the expenses for which your business won’t reimburse employees.
+This section should have an exhaustive list so that there's no room for misinterpretation.
+Clearly define each expense and provide examples wherever possible.
+Include things like:

 • Personal expenses (make sure to provide a comprehensive list under this subcategory)